qualitycode/svg-pan-zoom/README.md

-Simply adding GSAP  (greensock) tween to pan/zoom, which requires including these lines in the html:
+This fork simply adding GSAP (greensock) tween to pan/zoom, which requires including these lines in the html:

 (CSSPlugin.min.js and EasePack.min.js may or maynot be required.)